Rafic Hariri: Hariri and Lebanon's political environment

+Opposition to Syrian occupation

 Lebanese Druze leader Walid Jumblatt, a recent recruit of the anti-Syrian opposition, emboldened by popular anger and civic action now being called Lebanon's Cedar Revolution, alleged in the wake of the assassination that on 26 August 2004 Syrian President Bashar al-Assad threatened Hariri, saying "[President of Lebanon] Lahoud is me. ...
 If you and Chirac want me out of Lebanon, I will break Lebanon."
 He was quoted as saying "When I heard him telling us those words, I knew that it was his condemnation of death."
 This meeting between Hariri and Assad, which had been on 26 August 2004, lasted for just fifteen minutes.